DukeStatSci/datafest/content/sponsorship.md

 #### Online

 You can make your donation online at https://www.gifts.duke.edu.
-Please enter the amount you would like to give, and click “Choose an Area”, then “Still can’t find your designation of choice?”
-In the text field asking which area of Duke you’d like to support, type "*DataFest: 3991698*".
-After clicking “Next”, choose “One Time Gift” on the following page.
+Please enter the amount you would like to give, and click "Choose an Area", then "Still can’t find your designation of choice?"
+In the text field asking which area of Duke you'd like to support, type "*DataFest: 3991698*".
+After clicking "Next", choose "One Time Gift" on the following page.
 Complete the remaining prompts for your information and payment details.

 #### By mail